-There’s only one rule on a Parisian picnic and that is, as with all French meals, take your time, savor the food, soak up the ambiance and as a foreigner take this opportunity to observe the Parisians picnicking nearby.
+There’s only one rule for a Parisian picnic and that is, as with all French meals, take your time, savor the food, soak up the ambiance, and as a foreigner take this opportunity to observe the Parisians picnicking nearby.

 The Banks of the Seine

 The Banks of the Seine is the ultimate place for a Parisian picnic.
 No grass.
 No fountains.
 No picnic tables.
 And it is absolutely perfect.
 Anywhere along the Seine will do.
 Pick your picnic spot close to where you are staying or in full view of a favorite landmark or bridge.
 Eiffel tower views are guaranteed!

 Sit on the pavement, dangle your legs over the river’s edge, relax, and enjoy.
 You are in Paris after all.